 Toiletries are an essential item on your festival packing list, so make sure you stock up beforehand.
 Just because you’re spending a few nights in a tent doesn’t mean your personal hygiene needs to go out the window!

-7. Buy a bigger tent for your stay
+8. Buy a bigger tent for your stay

-8. Stash some extra clothes
+9. Stash some extra clothes

 If you’ve driven to the festival (or rode with a friend who has), it might be worth stashing some dry clothes in your car.
 This ensures you’ve got clean and dry clothes for the drive back home – just in case the sky decides to open up on your walk back to the car.

 If you’ve taken public transport, remember to leave an untouched outfit for the journey home.
-The last thing you want is to be covered in mud on a 5-hour train around people who’ve not been to the same festival – you’ll get some questionable looks!
+The last thing you want is to be covered in mud on a five-hour train around people who’ve not been to the same festival – you’ll get some questionable looks!

-9. Plan for expected (and unexpected) weather
+10. Plan for expected (and unexpected) weather

-The UK is not exactly known for its brilliant weather.
-However, when the sun comes out, it can get pretty hot – suncream with a high SPF is a must, whatever the weather forecast!
+When the sun comes out, it can get pretty hot – suncream with a high SPF is a must, whatever the weather forecast!

 The same goes for a raincoat and wellies.
 You never know when the skies will open up, and you don’t want to be trapped in your tent because you forget to bring your waterproofs.